Cam Ward goes to Titans at No. 1 in the NFL draft. Travis Hunter picked 2nd, Shedeur Sanders waits

 Ward led the country with 39 touchdown passes and finished second with 4,313 yards passing while leading the Hurricanes to a 10-3 record.
 Ward also had only seven interceptions and completed 67.2% of his passes.

+The Browns got Jacksonville’s first-round pick (No. 5), picks Nos.
+36 and 126, and a first-rounder in 2026 to trade down and clear the way for the Jaguars to pick Hunter.
+The Jags also received fourth- and sixth-round picks in this draft.

-Hunter wore a neon pink blazer and flashed a big smile after the Jaguars selected him even though he hadn't spoken to the team since the scouting combine.
+Hunter wore a neon pink blazer and flashed a big smile after Jacksonville selected him, even though he hadn't spoken to the team since the scouting combine.
 He caught 96 passes for 1,258 yards and 15 touchdowns while making 35 tackles, breaking up 11 passes and picking off four.

 AP NFL: https://apnews.com/hub/nfl